About the IRB

 Who serves on the IRB?

 In addition to complying with Federal regulations on IRB composition, the SU IRB staff and members reflect the combined expertise needed to review the various types of research protocols submitted.
 Our non-scientific member and non-affiliated members help represent the views of non-researchers and the local community.
-IRB members are appointed for rotating, 1- to 3-year terms (depending on the needs of the Board) by the Provost after consultation with the IRB Chair and the IRB Administrator.
+IRB members are appointed for rotating, 1- to 3-year terms by the Provost after consultation with the IRB Chair and the Director of Research Oversight.